Is Rahul Dravid the most underrated Indian captain of all time?

 Concurrently, Rahul Dravid also won only one Test series at home, which was against Sri Lanka.
 It was away from home where Rahul Dravid's captaincy stood out.
 Of all Indian captains before Virat Kohli, it can be argued that India were strongest away from home under Rahul Dravid.

 Dravid's last four series as captain were all away from home, against West Indies, South Africa, Bangladesh and England.
-Across all four series, India only lost two Test matches across 12 overseas games.
+Across 12 Test matches in four overseas series, India only lost twice.
 This was astounding and showed that Dravid was on his way to building a special overseas Test team before the 2007 World Cup derailed his quest.

 The win in the West Indies was India's first series win in the Caribbean since 1971.
 While it may not seem normative now, in 2007, it was a huge deal.
 Rahul Dravid led from the front, making 81 and 68 in the series finale.
 When India arrived in South Africa after that West Indies tour, India had not won a Test match in South Africa.
 This changed as India won the first Test in Johannesburg by 123 runs, thereby making history under Rahul Dravid.
 Even though India went on to lose that series 2-1, it was a landmark moment in Indian cricket.